Families in Israel and abroad wait in agony for word of their loved ones taken hostage by militants

 Rachel Goldberg told the story of her son Hersh Goldberg-Polin, 23, who was born in Berkeley, California, and was saving money to see the world.

 Hersh was attending a music festival where at least 260 young people were killed.
-When militants threw grenades into the shelter where a group of festival goers had taken refuge, Hersh and a friend picked them up and threw them back outside, witnesses reported, but lost an arm when one detonated.
+When militants threw grenades into the shelter where a group of festival goers had taken refuge, Hersh and a friend picked them up and threw them back outside, witnesses reported.
+He lost an arm in the fighting.

 He hasn’t been seen since the militants loaded him into the back of a pickup truck and drove off.
 His cell phone signal was lost at the Gaza border.